-- Add chocolate chips and give a final blitz.
+- Add chocolate chips to the dough and give a final blitz.

-- For the cheesecake filling start by whipping the cream until it reaches a soft peak with a hand held beater and then set aside.
+- For the cheesecake filling, start by whipping the cream until it reaches a soft peak with a hand-held beater and set aside.

-- In a small bowl or ramekin, pour in the boiling water and sprinkle the gelatine over top, mix to devolve and then set aside to cool slightly.
+- In a small bowl or ramekin, pour in the boiling water and sprinkle the gelatin over top, mix to devolve and then set aside to cool slightly.

 - Turning the mixer down, slowly pour in the gelatine mix before giving one last blast to combine it all.

 - Remove bowl from mixer and fold through the whipped cream until well incorporated.

 - Pour the filling over your bases and smooth out the top.
 Place in the fridge either over night or for at least 3-4 hours.